SMaC: Statistics, Math, and Computing

 • When in doubt, you can always try WolframAlpha

-• Python library SymPy through R pacakge caracas
+• The Python library SymPy can be used through the R package caracas

 library(caracas); library(stringr)